 And just when you thought Safaricom is the problem, it isn’t.

-What happens when apps that allow one to transfer money while one chats come to being?
+What happens when apps that allow one to transfer money while one chats come to being in Kenya?
 Like China’s WeChat, which is already in South Africa

 I think, like Equitel, Telkom should consider a flank (not head-on) attack.
 The problem is not simply dominance.
 It’s firstly, an unprecedentedly empowered customer, secondly, the rapidly changing times we live in, and finally, the disruptive way of thinking that’s required to survive in them.

 You may also want to read, “Are Kenyan banks too big to fail?”

 If you would like to have improved cross functional collaboration towards measurable CX innovative approaches to work, our program MAGNETIC can help.
 Read more.
 Alternatively, we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 577